 A single electricity fuel type, specified in Table 8, is used for all electricity fuelled heating systems.
 See Table 10a for proportions of electricity used at the on-peak and off-peak rates.
-This may be used in conjunction with latest fuel costs available here.

-to determine expected dwelling heating system running costs, but is not required when producing a BER assessment.
+This may be used in conjunction with latest fuel costs available from the SEAI Domestic Fuel Cost Comparison available on the SEAI Website. to determine expected dwelling heating system running costs but is not required when producing a BER assessment.